lRomul/sensorium/README.md

 ![header](data/readme_images/header.png)

 This repository contains the code to reproduce the winning solution to the Sensorium 2023, part of the NeurIPS 2023 competition track.
-The competition aims to find the best model that can predict the activity of thousands of neurons in the primary visual cortex of mice in response to videos.
+The competition aims to find the best model that can predict the activity of neurons in the primary visual cortex of mice in response to videos.
 The competition introduced a temporal component using dynamic stimuli (videos) instead of static stimuli (images) in Sensorium 2022, making the task more challenging.

-See more about data and the challenge in the [paper](https://arxiv.org/abs/2305.19654) [1].
+You can read about the competition in the [paper](https://arxiv.org/abs/2305.19654) [1].
 One important note to the paper is that additional data for five mice appeared during competition, doubling the dataset's size ([old](https://gin.g-node.org/pollytur/Sensorium2023Data) and [new](https://gin.g-node.org/pollytur/sensorium_2023_dataset) data).

 ## Solution